2025 Erovnuli Liga 2

-The 2025 Erovnuli Liga 2 season is the ninth edition under its current title and the 37th edition of second-tier football in Georgia.
-The four-part competition began on 8 March and will end on 12 December with playoffs due to be completed after mid-December.
+The 2025 Erovnuli Liga 2 season was the ninth edition under its current title and the 37th edition of second-tier football in Georgia.
+The four-part competition began on 8 March and ended on 6 December with playoffs completed by mid-December.

-Each team will play 36 matches this season.
-The winners gain automatic promotion to the Erovnuli Liga, while the next two teams participate in play-offs against their top-flight rivals.
+Each team played 36 matches this season.
+The winners gained automatic promotion to the Erovnuli Liga, while the next two teams participate in play-offs against their top-flight rivals.
 The bottom two teams enter play-off contest against 3rd and 4th teams of Liga 3 at the end of the season with two-legged ties set to be played at each side's home ground.

 Team changes

 The following teams have changed division since the 2024 season: